 Lockheed Martin (LMT) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the aerospace and defense company had lost 6.38% in the past month.
-In that same time, the Aerospace sector lost 0.31%, while the S&P 500 gained 1.89%.
+Coming into today, shares of the aerospace and defense company had lost 13.53% in the past month.
+In that same time, the Aerospace sector lost 14.78%, while the S&P 500 lost 1.32%.

-LMT will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect LMT to post earnings of $5.71 per share.
-This would mark year-over-year growth of 14.2%.
-Meanwhile, our latest consensus estimate is calling for revenue of $15.24 billion, up 5.6% from the prior-year quarter.
+LMT will be looking to display strength as it nears its next earnings release, which is expected to be July 21, 2020.
+The company is expected to report EPS of $5.71, up 14.2% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.24 billion, up 5.6% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $24.05 per share and revenue of $63.51 billion.
 These totals would mark changes of +9.57% and +6.19%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for LMT.
+Any recent changes to analyst estimates for LMT should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-LMT is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+LMT is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, LMT is currently trading at a Forward P/E ratio of 15.18.
-Its industry sports an average Forward P/E of 15.1, so we one might conclude that LMT is trading at a premium comparatively.
+Looking at its valuation, LMT is holding a Forward P/E ratio of 14.69.
+For comparison, its industry has an average Forward P/E of 14.76, which means LMT is trading at a discount to the group.

-Meanwhile, LMT's PEG ratio is currently 2.19.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Aerospace - Defense was holding an average PEG ratio of 2.35 at yesterday's closing price.
+It is also worth noting that LMT currently has a PEG ratio of 2.12.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Aerospace - Defense was holding an average PEG ratio of 2.28 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.